-This is a relatively modern tradition that started 40 years ago, when several friends gathered on the 24th of December at an old tavern called “Casa das Bananas”, in Braga.
+This is a relatively modern Christmas tradition in Portugal that started 40 years ago, when several friends gathered on the 24th of December at an old tavern called “Casa das Bananas”, in Braga.
 The idea was to wish everyone “Merry Christmas” while having a glass of Moscatel de Setúbal, accompanied by a banana.

 The tavern was a fruit warehouse back in the day, so the owner and his son decided to serve their liquor with a banana, combining the two sides of the business.

-These days people gather at the pub every 24th December since it is almost mandatory to go to “Casa das Bananas” or “Bananeiro”, as most people call it, to have a glass of Moscatel and a banana, bought at the bar or brought from home.
+Nowadays, people still gather at the pub every 24th December since it is almost mandatory to go to “Casa das Bananas” or “Bananeiro”, as most people call it, to have a glass of Moscatel and a banana, bought at the bar or brought from home.
 Only then, with a warm belly and to the sound of street music, can they walk home to have Christmas dinner with their families.

-The giant fires are a way to celebrate and welcome the sun, in line with the old pagan celebrations in honour of the Winter Solstice.
+These impressive bonfires are a way to celebrate and welcome the sun, in line with the old pagan celebrations in honour of the Winter Solstice.